This is a guest posting by Justin Rohrman.

 Those same people will sometimes reframe acceptance criteria as “rejection criteria” — as in, if one of these things is missing, then we cannot ship this change to production.
 I find the concept of rejection criteria not very useful for that exact reason.

 Rejection criteria can’t quite capture what a person might expect from a software product, and they certainly can’t capture all the different things that might go wrong.
-There is a large hidden territory when you frame these criteria from any particular angle, so let’s treat acceptance criteria as what they are: imprecise guidance.
+There is a largely hidden territory when you frame these criteria from any particular angle, so let’s treat acceptance criteria as what they are: imprecise guidance.

 I get the most value out of these criteria during a Three Amigos meeting.
 Before we start implementing a change, a product person, a developer and a tester get together to talk about what they need to do.
 We walk through and analyze the acceptance criteria one at a time.
-Generally we are looking for whether the request makes sense, how it integrates with the rest of the product or other projects that use the code base, how a person will want to use this software and how we might test the change.
+Generally, we are looking for whether the request makes sense, how it integrates with the rest of the product or other projects that use the code base, how a person will want to use this software and how we might test the change.

 Each criterion in the checklist is a prompt for questions that will help us refine our understanding of the change we are supposed to make.
 Sometimes these questions help us improve the request itself, and sometimes they help us reject the request if it doesn’t make sense in the context of our product.